oisdk/masters-thesis/esop-2024/response.markdown

 > so interesting, so for presentation purposes it makes sense to use a larger but
 > not necessarily practical example to show how to use the library.

-This is a fair characterisation.

 > If it’s not
 > easy to extend the countdown example to cover function types, I suppose it’s
 > fine to fill the gap with some practical (but maybe not-so-interesting)
 > examples.

-We can extend the countdown example to include functions.
+We can extend the countdown example to include functions, as described above.

 > As for the more theoretical part of the paper: Theorem 2.7 is claimed to be new
 > and doesn’t look easy to prove, although conceptually it’s not complicated.
 With